 Carpet tiles provide a soft floor for children to play on, enhance sound absorption, and offer virtually unlimited options for appealing floor patterned design.
 However, carpet generally may not be your best choice if the basement floor is below ground level.
 Even on a sunny day, the basement flooring can experience dampness or moisture issues.
 If your basement does not have moisture issues or waterproof tiles are selected, carpet tiles are incredibly easy to install with interlocking pieces and no adhesive required.
 They also can come with attached padding so that a separate pad below the tiles will not be necessary.

 Rubber floor tiles can be the perfect flooring for basement sections that need durable, easy to maintain, or water-resistant floors like a laundry room or play area.
 Want to set up that exclusive, personal gym in your basement?
 Rubber floor tiles can be just the thing to put a bounce in your step!
 Installing the interlocking tiles is simple on concrete or other sub-floors using double-sided tape.
 Since rubber tiles are completely waterproof, you can use them on basement floors located below ground level.
 Removing the tiles is also exceptionally easy, making replacing any damaged tiles simple.

 When it’s time to decide on the best flooring for the basement project you are ready to start, our flooring experts at Thornton Flooring are standing by to help you narrow down our basement flooring options!
-Visit our showroom in Rapid City, SD for more information.
+Visit our showroom in North Sioux City, SD for more information.